 While visitors may be struck by the presence of people in transition in Santa Cruz County, the local community advocates extensively for the homeless through various nonprofit and governmental programs offering much-needed services: from provisions of food and shelter to assignment of a social-service case manager and health treatment if needed.

 Contributing to panhandlers will not help the problem.
 If you wish to help, contribute to a charity, mission, food bank or social service agency that assists the needy.
 A sustainable approach to helping the needy involves dropping spare change into creatively decorated and labeled parking meters along Pacific Avenue in Downtown Santa Cruz.
 The money collected would fund salaries and supplies for social workers who work with Santa Cruz's transient population.
 Or, donate to a local agency like Second Harvest Food Bank or the Santa Cruz Homeless Services Center.

-The Santa Cruz County Conference and Visitors Council wishes you a happy and safe trip!
+Visit Santa Cruz County wishes you a happy and safe trip!